-The areas of innovation studied will include:
+The areas of innovation studied included:

 - how performance recording captures valuable information about flock output;